hl7-eu/xShare/input/pagecontent/get-started-down.md

 ### How to Implement: the specifications

-For this version of the xShare Yellow Button **the only technical specifications to prove conformance with are the content specifications** listed below:
+For this version of the xShare Yellow Button **the only technical specifications to prove conformance with are the content specifications** listed below, acting as [**xShare Yellow Button Content Creator**](file:///C:/workspace/xshare-yb/output/actors.html#xshare-yellow-button-content-creator):

 |  | xBundle  | HL7 FHIR IG |